hmlendea/nucidal/README.md

 ## ✨ Capabilities

-- Generic repository interfaces with in-memory and file-backed implementations
+- Generic repository interfaces for keyed entities and string-keyed entities
-- Strongly typed entities based on `EntityBase<TKey>` with a string-keyed shorthand
-- File-backed repositories for JSON, XML, and CSV storage
+- In-memory and file-backed repositories with JSON, XML, and CSV persistence
-- Consistent exception model for common data operations
-- Explicit persistence via `SaveChanges()` on file repositories
+- Explicit persistence for file repositories via `SaveChanges()`
-- `Try*` variants for all mutating and lookup operations to avoid exception-based control flow
+- `Try*` variants for lookup and mutation operations when exception-driven flow is undesirable
+- Predicate-based querying through `Find(...)`, with standard LINQ composition
-- Entities are cloned on storage and retrieval, preventing unintended mutation of internal state
+- Entity cloning on storage and retrieval to reduce unintended mutation of repository state
-- Flexible querying with `Find(predicate)` supporting LINQ composition and lazy evaluation
+- A compact exception model for duplicate and missing entities

 ## 🚀 Usage